 Frederick A. Brightbill-Mr. Brightbill has served as a member of our Board of Directors since 2009 and as the chairman of our Board of Directors since July 2015.
 Mr. Brightbill has served as a Principal of Brightbill Advisors, a management consulting firm, since 2009 and previously served as Principal at Vantage Development and JB Acquisitions.
 Prior to that he served as President of the Aluminum Boat Group at Brunswick Corporation and in various leadership roles at Mercury Marine, including President of the Outboard Business Unit and Integrated Operations Division.
+Mr. Brightbill has served on many private company boards and has held a variety of leadership postions, including President and CEO.
 Mr. Brightbill graduated with a B.S. in Finance from the University of Illinois at Urbana Champaign and received his M.B.A. from the University of Chicago.
 We believe Mr. Brightbill's experience in the boating industry as well as his leadership and operational skills enable him to play a key role in all matters involving our Board of Directors and makes him well qualified to serve as a member of our Board of Directors.